AussieGuy0/anthonybruno.dev/_posts/2019-10-20-Add-RSS-to-Github-Pages-site-and-link-it-to-Dev.to.md

 ## Possible Improvements

-While the RSS integration is works really well, there a couple of small issues I encountered.
+While the RSS integration works really well, there a couple of small issues I encountered.

 When I initially set up RSS on the Dev.to side, it said it fetched my feed but I didn't